16 Fruit Trees for Zone 3 with Great Tasting Fruit!

 Carmine Jewel Cherry

 Carmine Jewel Cherry is a shrub that grows 8 feet with dark purple, small cherries that have small pits and a tart-sweet flavour.
 The cherry is good for fresh eating and is considered one of the best pie cherries.
-The productive tree ripens its fruit in late July to early August.
+The productive tree ripens its fruit from late July to early August.
 Hardy to zone 2.
-Self pollinating.
+Self-pollinating.

 Plum trees for zone 3

 Plums are also of the prunus family, like cherries.
 But most plums require another tree of the same ancestry for pollination.
 Japanese plums require a Nanking cherry or another Japanese plum for pollination, for instance.